 Note: If you would like to start a new subject in this way, you need to submit an official unsworn declaration and a certificate of good standing from your current examination board to RWTHonline.

 Exception 2: Changing From a Bachelor's to a Master's Course of Study

-If, by the end of the first month of the lecture period, you cannot prove that you have successfully finished your Bachelor's course of study, you must at least have provided an original or notarized copy of an official passing certificate.
+If by the end of the first month of the lecture period, you cannot prove that you have successfully finished your Bachelor's course of study, you must at least have provided an original or notarized copy of an official passing certificate.
 This must state the date of the degree that you have successfully completed.
-The Registrar’s Office does not accept transcript of records or so-called “4.0 certificates” as proof.
+The Registrar’s Office does not accept transcripts of records or so-called “4.0 certificates” as proof.

 As a prerequisite, you need to apply to be accepted into a higher course semester.